 - more accessible because the thresholds have ramps

 - more hygienic by constructing a large sink outside the toilet

-The biggest improvement they have made possible is the equalisation of the playground.
+The biggest improvement they have made possible is the equalization of the playground.
 This makes the playground more accessible to wheelchair users and children with walking difficulties.